 - Cow’s milk products including full-fat yoghurt, cheese and custard may be given, but not cow’s milk as a main drink before 12 months.

 - Start to offer a few different choices at meal times and always include a nice balanced healthy meal.
+Or you may want to try baby-led weaning.

 - Do not add sugar or honey to infant foods as this increases the risk of dental caries.